Growing Blackberries Indoors

 Also, take care to monitor your plant during the winter.
 In general, winter months have less intense sunlight meaning your plant will need more time to receive enough light.
 It’s not a bad idea to give the plant extra time in the light or use the above-mentioned supplemental light during these months.
 Many gardeners will set up grow lights during the winter, but remove them when the sun becomes more intense in the summer.

 You should also look to protect your plant from sources of heat and cold.
 Blackberries do well in typical indoor temperatures of around 60-75°F. In particular, avoid exposing them to freezing temperatures and frost as this will kill your plant.
+Make sure to bring them indoors during the cooler months, and keep them away from any sources of big temperature variations like drafty windows, heaters, or HVAC vents.

 Watering